 Knowledge is Power

 The last thing that we want to mention is the importance of staying aware of new breakthroughs in pet wellness.
-For instance, new studies have found that several flea and tick medications are directly liked to an increase in seizure activity in epileptic dogs.
+For instance, new studies have found that several flea and tick medications are directly linked to an increase in seizure activity in epileptic dogs.
 Knowing all there is to know about your dog's condition and how to prevent it from worsening can truly affect your dog's wellbeing and make a difference in their quality of life.

 Phenobarbital for Dogs: The Bottom Line